chaosmaou/wivrn-guide/README.md

 The options are:

   - Refresh rate: This allows you to easily change your refresh rate while in game.
 Useful for lowing the refresh rate in more intense games.

   - Bitrate: You can click this button to change your bitrate in real time.
 The overlay should change to the following:

 ![WiVRN Bitrate Adjust](/assets/images/wivrn_headset_bitrate_adjust.webp)

 You may now more your right joystick up and down to adjust the VR bitrate in real time and actively see the quality changes.
-When done, click "A" on your right controller to return to the previous screen.
+When done, click "A" on your right controller to return to the previous screen. *NOTE* When using VAAPI the dynamic adjustment does not work.
+In order to change bitrate, make your changes and fully restart both the headset app and server on PC.

   - OpenXR post-processing: We setup these options previously, and they don't need any adjustment.

   - Foveation center override: You shouldn't need to change this unless your headset is very new or unsupported by WiVRn.

 Next is the "Stats" tab.

 ![WiVRN Stats](/assets/images/wivrn_headset_stats.webp)